Sunday, April 26, 2020

 After deciding to stay and asking if there's a place he can go to clean up?
 "Forrester" is told he can stay with "Uncle Matthew" at his house.
 "Forrester" suggests that a watch be placed on the meteor until it cools down.
 That night there's a square dance party for the entire town that he attends with "Sylvia" and her "Uncle".

 At the site of the meteor landing things begin to happen.
-The three men assigned to watch it are:
+The three men assigned to watch it are left to right:

 My article "PAUL BIRCH: Roger Corman's Intergalactic Vampire" can be read at: